StrangeRanger/bash-style-guide/Examples/example-1.md

 # and 'installer_prep.sh'.
 To prevent any conflicts with updates to the installer, this
 # script has as little code as deemed necessary.
 #
+# README: Because this script remains on the user's system, any changes to the code that
+#         are pushed to github, are never applied to the version on the user's system.
+#         To get around this, the variable $_LINUXAIO_REVISION contains a revision
+#         number that is updated every time any changes are made to 'linuxAIO.sh'.
+#         Another variable in 'installer_prep.sh' ($current_linuxAIO_revision) gets
+#         updated alongside with $_LINUXAIO_REVISION.
+Whenever the user executes the
+#         installer, 'installer_prep.sh' will compare the two variables.
+If they are not
+#         of equal value, the newest version of 'linuxAIO.sh' is retrieved from github.
+#
 ########################################################################################
 #### [ Variables ]